PoliticalGraveyard.com

 See also National Governors Association biography — NNDB dossier

 Stewart Brett McKinney (1931-1987) — also known as Stewart B. McKinney — of Fairfield, Fairfield County, Conn.; Westport, Fairfield County, Conn.
 Born in Pittsburgh, Allegheny County, Pa., January 30, 1931.
 Republican.
 Member of Connecticut state house of representatives, 1967-71; U.S. Representative from Connecticut 4th District, 1971-87; died in office 1987; delegate to Republican National Convention from Connecticut, 1972.
 Bisexual.
 Member, Rotary; American Legion.
-The Stewart B. McKinney National Wildlife Refuge was named for him in 1987.
-Died of acquired immune deficiency syndrome, Washington, D.C., May 7, 1987 (age 56 years, 97 days).
-Burial location unknown.
+Died, from acquired immune deficiency syndrome, Washington, D.C., May 7, 1987 (age 56 years, 97 days).
+Interment at Oak Lawn Cemetery, Fairfield, Conn.

 William Jennings Miller (1899-1950) — also known as William J. Miller — of Wethersfield, Hartford County, Conn.
 Born in North Andover, Essex County, Mass., March 12, 1899.
 Republican.
 Served in the U.S. Army during World War I; insurance business; U.S. Representative from Connecticut 1st District, 1939-41, 1943-45, 1947-49; defeated, 1940, 1944, 1948.
 Member, American Legion; Rotary.
 Injured in an airplane crash in 1918 and lost both legs.
 Died in Wethersfield, Hartford County, Conn., November 22, 1950 (age 51 years, 255 days).
 Interment at Jordan Cemetery, Waterford, Conn.

 Bertram Oldroyd Moody (b.
 1891) — also known as Bertram O. Moody — of Amherst, Hampshire County, Mass.
 Born in Thompsonville, Enfield, Hartford County, Conn., December 5, 1891.
-Son of Ernest Moody and Grace (Oldroyd) Moody.
 Republican.
 Banker; delegate to Republican National Convention from Massachusetts, 1936.
 Member, Rotary.
 Burial location unknown.

-Relatives: Married, September 16, 1914, to Greta Covil Gordon.
+Relatives: Son of Ernest Moody and Grace (Oldroyd) Moody; married, September 16, 1914, to Greta Covil Gordon.

 William Jamieson Pape (b.
 1873) — also known as William J. Pape — of Waterbury, New Haven County, Conn.; Woodbury, Litchfield County, Conn.
 Born in Liverpool, England, December 1, 1873.
-Son of Robert Pape and Martha (Burnett) Pape.
 Republican.
 Naturalized U.S. citizen; newspaper editor and publisher; delegate to Republican National Convention from Connecticut, 1944.
 Episcopalian.
 Member, Rotary.
 Burial location unknown.

-Relatives: Married, September 14, 1898, to Julia E. F. Bolton.
+Relatives: Son of Robert Pape and Martha (Burnett) Pape; married, September 14, 1898, to Julia E. F. Bolton.

 William R. Peterson (1894-1992) — of Portland, Middlesex County, Conn.
 Born in Middletown, Middlesex County, Conn., June 8, 1894.
-Son of Olaf Frederick Peterson and Sophie Christine (Johnson) Peterson.
 Republican.
 Petroleum distributor; member of Connecticut state house of representatives from Portland, 1939-43; member of Connecticut state senate, 1947-49; alternate delegate to Republican National Convention from Connecticut, 1952.
 Lutheran.
 Member, Freemasons; Odd Fellows; Rotary.
 Died in a nursing home at Portland, Middlesex County, Conn., December 11, 1992 (age 98 years, 186 days).
 Burial location unknown.

-Relatives: Married, September 16, 1916, to Clara Amelie Bergeson.
+Relatives: Son of Olaf Frederick Peterson and Sophie Christine (Johnson) Peterson; married, September 16, 1916, to Clara Amelie Bergeson.

-Winthrop Smith, Jr. — also known as Win Smith, Jr. — of Milford, New Haven County, Conn.
+Winthrop Smith Jr. — also known as Win Smith, Jr. — of Milford, New Haven County, Conn.
 Republican.
 Lawyer; member of Connecticut state senate 14th District, 1993-.
 Member, Rotary.
 Still living as of 2002.

 Kevin B. Sullivan — of West Hartford, Hartford County, Conn.
 Democrat.
 Lawyer; member of Connecticut state senate 5th District, 1987-; delegate to Democratic National Convention from Connecticut, 2000, 2004.
 Member, Rotary; League of Women Voters.
 Still living as of 2004.

 Joseph Edward Talbot (1901-1966) — also known as Joseph E. Talbot — of Naugatuck, New Haven County, Conn.
 Born in Naugatuck, New Haven County, Conn., March 18, 1901.
 Republican.
-Lawyer; candidate for Connecticut state house of representatives from Naugatuck, 1932; county judge in Connecticut, 1935-37; Connecticut state treasurer, 1939-41; U.S. Representative from Connecticut 5th District, 1942-47; candidate for Governor of Connecticut, 1946; candidate for U.S. Senator from Connecticut, 1950.
+Lawyer; candidate for Connecticut state house of representatives from Naugatuck, 1932, 1934; county judge in Connecticut, 1935-37; Connecticut state treasurer, 1939-41; U.S. Representative from Connecticut 5th District, 1942-47; candidate for Governor of Connecticut, 1946; candidate for U.S. Senator from Connecticut, 1950.
 Catholic.
 Member, American Bar Association; Rotary; Elks; Eagles; Knights of Columbus.
 Died in Washington, D.C., April 30, 1966 (age 65 years, 43 days).
 Interment at St. James' Cemetery, Naugatuck, Conn.

 Relatives: Married, August 11, 1930, to Grace Cleary.